Mister-Lonewolf/Logiops_Mouse_Profiles/README.md

 sudo systemctl enable --now logiops
 ```

-Now Logiops will run on boot, and your MX Vertical’s top button should work consistently.
+Now Logiops will run on boot, and your MX profile should work consistently.

 ## Requirements